scttdavs/scttdavs.github.io/_posts/2017-05-14-a-javascript-fractal-explorer.md

 ## Zooming In

 Zooming in was not, in and of itself, that difficult.
-You just save the left, right, top and bottom boundaries and that's that...right?
+When the user clicks and drags a box to zoom in on, just save the left, right, top and bottom boundaries and that's that...right?
 Well, as soon as you open that link in a window with a different aspect ratio, it gets all mucked up.
 Instead of saving the "viewport window", I needed to save the origin (middle coordinate of the screen), and the delta of values between the x plane (real numbers) and y plane (imaginary numbers).
 This way I could render and view, at any zoom level, on any device and it will be centered and look correct.

 ## Smoothing Color